rdfostrich/article-jws2018-ostrich/content/evaluation.md

 For VM queries, this can fluctuate slightly for certain offsets due to the loop section inside the VM algorithm for determining the starting position inside the snapshot and deletion tree.
 For DM queries, we do however observe an increase in lookup times for larger offsets.
-That is because the current DM algorithm naively offsets these streams by simply iterating over the stream until a number of elements equal to the desired offset have been consumed.
+That is because the current DM algorithm naively offsets these streams by iterating over the stream until a number of elements equal to the desired offset have been consumed.
 Furthermore, other IC and TB approaches outperform OSTRICH's DM result stream offsetting.
 This introduces a new point of improvement for future work,